 You want to market to people who actually have a higher chance of being interested in your niche.

 After all, you wouldn’t market lawn care services to people who live in apartments, would you?

 Once you have your target market defined you can begin putting together an inexpensive marketing campaign that will attract new customers to your business on an on-going basis.

-8 Ways to Market Your Small Business on a Shoestring Budget
+8 Simple Ways to Market Your Small Business

 Inexpensive Business Cards and Postcards